jaimebuelta/ffind/README.md

 - If the FILE_PATTERN is all in lowercase, the search will be case insensitive, unless a flag is set.
 - Regex can affect only the filename (default) or the full path.
 - Will print colorized output in glamorous red (default), except on redirected output.
-- Ignores hidden directories (directories starting with `.`) by default, but this can be disabled
+- Ignores hidden directories and files (starting with `.`) by default
-- Ignores source control common directories and files, like `.gitignore` or `RCS/`
+- Can ignore source control common directories and files, like `.gitignore` or `RCS/`.
+Typically not needed as hidden are ignored by default.
 - Follow symlinks by default, but that can be deactivated if necessary to avoid recursion problems
 - Works in python2.7 and python3. **It is recommended in Python 3.5 or later due performance improvements.
 It's much faster!**
 - Can delete matched files